 Improper Installation: If the ball valve is not installed correctly, it could lead to leakage.
 This could be due to improper tightening of the valve, incorrect alignment, or not adhering to the manufacturer’s instructions during installation.

 Structural Damage: Physical damage to the ball valve, such as cracks, can cause leaks.
-This could be due to excessive pressure, impact damage, or other mechanical stress.
+This could be due to excessive pressure, impact damage, or mechanical stress.

 Incorrect Size or Type: Using the wrong size or type of ball valve for the application can lead to leakage.
-For example, using a valve that is not designed to handle the pressure or temperature of the system can result in failure and leakage.
+For example, using a valve not designed to handle the pressure or temperature of the system can result in failure and leakage.

 Corrosion: Corrosion can cause damage to the ball valve, leading to leaks.
 This is particularly common in systems where the valve is exposed to harsh or corrosive substances.